About the General Grants Program

-In 2018/19, General Grants will support projects that improve community understanding of the justice system, particularly civil legal issues.
+In 2018/19, General Grants support projects that improve community understanding of the justice system, particularly civil legal issues.

 Priority will be given to applications that can demonstrate the following: